I don’t want to do this anymore…

-I’m sure you’ve experienced the feeling of guilt relating to your partner’s cancer.
-Unfortunately, it’s a common emotion for caregivers.
+I’m sure you’ve experienced the feeling of caregiving guilt relating to your partner’s illness or condition.
+Unfortunately, experiencing caregiving guilt is common.
 It’s also an emotion we don’t like to talk about and have a hard time admitting to ourselves.

-I’m going to dive in and shine the light on the emotion of guilt so we can bust through some of the shame around it so you can better understand what causes this emotion and how to respond when this emotion comes up.
+I’m going to dive in and shine the light on the experience of caregiving guilt so we can bust through some of the shame around it so you can better understand what causes this emotion and how to respond when this emotion comes up.

 Guilt (as a verb) is defined as the feeling of having done wrong or failed in an obligation.

 Let’s start by focusing on the first part of this definition which is that guilt is a feeling.

 Guilt, as a feeling, is a result of our own thoughts.
 It’s not caused by actions, words, or others’ comments, but by how we think about those situations.
 This means we’re in control of our guilt because it originates from our thoughts.

 Understanding this may seem challenging initially, but it’s actually empowering.
 It means we’re not at the mercy of external factors for our feelings.
 So, let’s explore why this is good news by delving deeper into the thoughts behind guilt.